andrewbrayan/test1-drivers/README.md

 ## Description

 This is a RESTful JSON API built for a small ride-hailing service.
-It integrates with the Wompi API for monetary transactions.
+It integrates with a payment gateway for monetary transactions.
 The API supports two types of users: riders and drivers.
 Riders can create payment methods, request rides, and view their transaction history.
-Drivers can finish rides, calculate fares, and create transactions.
-The API is built using [NestJs](https://github.com/nestjs/nest) framework.
+Drivers can complete rides, calculate fares, and create transactions.
+The API is built using the [NestJs](https://github.com/nestjs/nest) framework.

 ## Production Deployment

+The link provided includes a documentation section and tests for each of the endpoints.
 [https://test1-drivers.herokuapp.com/](https://test1-drivers.herokuapp.com/)

 ## Installation